MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/drive-app-value-change-streams.md

 ---
 title: Change streams in business-focused digital transformations
-description: Learn how to use change streams in a business-focused digital transformation.
+description: Learn how to use change streams in a business-focused digital transformation, including overviews on business changes and user changes.
 author: taksatoms
 ms.author: tsato
 ms.date: 01/11/2024